OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM.md

 Each student has been issued their own Linux Ubuntu Desktop Virtual Machine (VM) with GNS3 installed upon it.
 This system will be referred to as the "gHost" throughout the lab.

-1. Retrieve the following information from Blackboard.
+1. Retrieve the following information from Canvas.
 Ask faculty for assistance if needed.
     - GNS3 VM IP address
     - GNS3 VM Username
     - GNS3 VM Password